Dennis McKinney: Contest

 McKinney faced four Democratic opponents, none of whom had been elected to public office before.
 The party nominee was selected by a vote of delegates to the 4th District Democratic convention, at the Sedgwick County Courthouse Jury Room, in Wichita, on Saturday, February 11, 2017.
 In the first round of voting, by 39 pre-selected party delegates, McKinney and civil rights lawyer James Thompson had the most votes, but neither had the required "50% plus one vote," so they went to a final round of voting, in which Thompson defeated McKinney 21-18.

 The general election was held on April 11, 2017, with Thompson facing Kansas State Treasurer Ron Estes, the Republican nominee.
 Estes won, 52.5 to 47.7%, in a race where the Democratic National Committee chairman Tom Perez refused to provide financial support to Thompson.
 The National Republican Congressional Committee substantially outspent the Democrat, James Thompson.
 The NRCC contributed $92,000, in part for last minute "venomous" ads supporting Estes, which without any basis, characterized Thompson as an advocate of taxpayer funded, late term abortions, and those based on gender selection.
 Prior to the election, it was reported that Estes had raised $459,000 to Thompson's $292,000.
 Late in the race, the Kansas Democratic party finally contributed $3,000 to the Thompson campaign, but new Democratic National Committee Chair Tom Perez said his organization would not be transferring any funds to the election.
 Thompson lost to State Treasurer Ron Estes, McKinney's successor, but by 6.2% in a district where the incumbent, Mike Pompeo, and presidential candidate Donald Trump, won by 31% the previous November.

+After 2017 Congressional race

+In 2017, McKinney was elected to the board of the Kiowa County Memorial Hospital.

+McKinney was appointed to the state government's Pooled Money Investment Board, from 2021 to 2022.

+In 2022, President Joe Biden appointed McKinney as Kansas's State Executive Director for the Farm Service Agency (FSA) of the U.S. Department of Agriculture (USDA).